NameSwitch Guide Series

-It can take as long as six weeks to receive your new log book, so if your vehicle needs taxing before then, make sure that you tax your vehicle online or at your local post office prior to sending your log book off to the DVLA.
+It can take as long as six weeks to receive your new logbook, so if your vehicle needs taxing before then, make sure that you tax your vehicle online or at your local post office before you send it off to the DVLA.

 Is the change name on driving licence process different for Northern Ireland?

-With over 500 UK companies already mapped on our systems, we offer a range of packages at affordable prices that make notifying the relevant ones for each individual so much faster and without the fuss.
-Simply select your preferred package, and we’ll provide you with personalised letters and forms that can be accessed via our secure online portal ready for you to sign and send.
+Choose your preferred NameSwitch toolkit , and we’ll provide you with personalised letters and forms that can be accessed via our secure online portal ready for you to sign and send.

 The average name changer notifies approximately 24 different government bodies, local authorities, and companies.
 Figuring out who needs what can be daunting and takes 14 hours on average!
 Most name changers find this process tedious and overly complicated.